 What do we mean by frameworks?

 For example: before January 2012 schools were inspected under a specific set of rules and regulations.
 In January 2012 Ofsted introduced a new “tougher” framework.
 The framework was updated again in September 2012.
+The common inspection framework was introduced in September 2015.
 A similar change took place for Children’s Centres in April 2013.

 We wanted Watchsted to present a different view.
 One that only looks at the latest inspection frameworks for schools, children’s centres and Early Years Providers.